mhellar/timeline_osc/README.md

 ## uses https://github.com/zz85/timeliner witn nodejs, node-osc and socket.io to dispatch sequenced osc messages

-## osc_ws2812 is an exaple clinet for the esp8266 or esp32 with som ws2812 leds and the https://github.com/CNMAT/OSC
+## osc_ws2812 is an example clinet for the esp8266 or esp32 with some ws2812 leds and the https://github.com/CNMAT/OSC

 ## to run cd into the folder, npm install $ npm index.js open localhost:3000 in the browser

+### edit line 9 of index.js for your osc client